bookcicle/bookcicle_editor/README.md

  * @param {boolean} props.readOnly - Whether the editor is in read-only mode.
  * @param {string} props.content - The initial content of the editor.
  * @param {Function} props.onTextChange - Callback when the text changes (returns text content as a string).
  * @param {Function} props.onSelectionChange - Callback when the selection changes
  * @param {Function} props.onJsonChange - Callback with the entire document Delta (JSON) when content changes
  * @param {Function} props.onHtmlChange - Callback with the HTML when content changes
  * @param {Function} props.onTransaction - Callback when a transaction is fired by TipTap,
  * @param {Function} props.onFocus - Callback when the editor gains focus (see "Handling focus events" below).
  * @param {Function} props.onEditorReady - Callback triggered when the TipTap editor first becomes ready.
  * @param {Function} props.handleInsertImage - Handler when insert Image is clicked.
  * @param {Function} props.handleInsertFormula - Handler when insert Formula is clicked.
  * @param {Function} props.handleInsertLink - Handler when insert Link is clicked.
+ * @param {Function} props.handleAi - Optional callback for AI generation.
+(See "AI Generation with AiEnterExtension")
  * @param {EditorSettings} [props.editorSettings] - Configuration object for editor settings.
  * @param {Object} [props.tipTapSettings] - Configuration object for TipTap's useEditor settings, */